 In 1992 we were known as the Hastings Foundation Limited and in 2007 yet another name change ‘Willing & Able Foundation Ltd. including a new logo design which has given us modern appeal and a memorable local image.

-Willing & Able provides meaningful employment and personal growth opportunities for adults with intellectual disabilities largely through our commercial businesses - which not only generate our operating revenue, but also employ our 30 people.
+Willing & Able provides meaningful employment and personal growth opportunities for adults with intellectual disabilities largely through our commercial businesses - which not only generate our operating revenue, but also employ more than 30 people.
 However, as commercial markets become increasingly competitive, the support of the public and business sector is more vital than ever.

 The National Standards for Disability Services (National Standards) will help to promote and drive a nationally consistent approach to improving the quality of services.
 They focus on rights and outcomes for people with disability.